nathnp/Nathans-old-Site/README.md

 If you would like to link to, or cite a page or post.
 Link to the main site, not here.

-(c) 2023 Nathan Palmer, All Rights Reserved
+(c) 2023 Nathan Palmer, All Rights Reserved For Content Created By Nathan Palmer